Cancer waiting times

 This release by Public Health Scotland (PHS) presents the quarterly update of Cancer Waiting Times statistics, reporting two National Standards on how long patients waited for their first cancer treatment.
-This release covers patients who started their first treatment by 31 March 2021.
+This release covers patients who started their first treatment by quarter ending 31 March 2022.

 The 62-day standard states that 95% of eligible patients should wait a maximum of 62 days from urgent suspicion of cancer referral to first cancer treatment.

-- The 62-day standard was met by two NHS Boards, NHS Borders and NHS Shetland.
+The 62-day standard was only met by NHS Borders.

 The 31-day standard states that 95% of all patients should wait no more than 31 days from decision to treat to first cancer treatment.

-Current standards for cancer waiting times are that 95% of all eligible patients should wait no longer than 31 or 62 days (Action Plan), with a 5% tolerance level due to clinical appropriateness.
-PHS works in partnership with the Scottish Government Cancer Access Team and NHS Boards to monitor NHS Scotland’s performance against these National Standards for 10 main cancers.
+Current standards for cancer waiting times are that 95% of all eligible patients should wait no longer than 31 or 62 days (Action Plan), with 5% tolerance level due to clinical appropriateness.

 Find out more

 The next release of this publication will be 27 September 2022.